 Prior to this, she worked in production with the BBC in both their Music & Arts and Commercial Channels Depts. (now UKTV Channels), during which time she Chaired the BBC Alternative Program Development Unit and Australian Program Development Unit, submitting several successful television program proposals to the Controllers of BBC1 & 2.

 Since her return to Australia, alongside her acting career, she has worked in production for Channel 9, Southern Cross Broadcasting, Freemantle Media and Endemol Southern Star on programs such as Big Brother, Comedy Inc. and 1 vs 100.

-Sally’s professional memberships include the Media Entertainment and Arts Alliance (MEAA), as well as being a Professional Member of the Australian Film Institute and AACTA, serving as an AFI Award Juror for both the 2009 & 2010 AFI Awards, and again for the AACTA Awards in 2013 & 2015.
-She has also had the pleasure of serving as a Juror for the 2014-2016 ATOM Awards in the Best Documentary Award categories.
+Sally’s professional memberships include the Media Entertainment and Arts Alliance (MEAA), Full Member of the Australian Directors’ Guild (ADG) and Associate Member of the Australian Writers’ Guild.
+She is currently on the Board of Trustees for the Howard Fine Acting Studio Australia and Melbourne WebFest, as well as being a Professional Member of the Australian Film Institute and AACTA (Actor, Director & Producer’s Chapters), serving as a Juror on numerous individual award categories for several years for the AFI Awards and AACTA Awards (the AFI Awards’ successor).
+She has also had the pleasure of serving as a Juror for the ATOM Awards in the Best Documentary and Best Webseries Award categories from 2014 to 2019.
 She is also a previous member of British Equity.

 She additionally teaches Shakespeare as an industry guest teacher as part of the Howard Fine Acting Studio faculty in Melbourne, Australia.